Sign in

 Your team will still need to connect in real time to get work done.
 So how does this work when your remote team is spread across the world?
 There is no single answer and it’s important to remain flexible about working hours.

 Take this challenge positively.
 A distributed team will allow you to increase your standard hours of operation, from nine to five, possibly all the way to a 24-hour always-open office.
-Work around your employees’ timezones and working patterns to find opportunities for teams to be together, at least once a week.
+Work around your employees’ time zones and working patterns to find opportunities for teams to be together, at least once a week.
 Use a communication channel like Slack to ensure easy and regular communication between any new remote team members.

-Actively Create Opportunities to Connect
+Actively Create Opportunities and Schedule Virtual Retreats to Connect

 A distributed team cannot meet up for a beer after work, nor share their lunch together.
 Or can they?
 Remember the importance and value of outside-work connection to your team.
 Try to implement this into your culture.
 For example, you can have a shared coffee break over Zoom at a regular time each work.
 Or an after-work virtual get-together once a week, perhaps involving a quiz or anything that’s not work.